meduzen/cachemap/README.md

 ## The `CacheMap` class

-`CacheMap` brings some methods that can all cache values.
+`CacheMap` brings some methods that can all cache values, and optionally receive expiration conditions to control the cache lifetime.

-The methods specific to `CacheMap` are all designed to create a **new item** in the cache: if the key already exists, the cache item won’t be touched.
+Without conditions provided, the methods specific to `CacheMap` are all designed to create a **new item** in the cache: if the key already exists, the cache item won’t be touched.

-If you want to **touch a cached item**, you can use the regular `Map` methods, all available in `CacheMap`, all inherited from `Map`:
+With expiration conditions (a `Integer` duration, a `Date`, or a condition in a callback function), a cached item can be updated.

+In both scenario, you still have the possibility to **touch cached items** using the methods from `Map`, all inherited by `CacheMap` without being changed:
 - clear the cache with [`CacheMap.clear`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/clear);
 - delete an item from the cache with [`CacheMap.delete`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/delete);
 - update the value of a cached item with [`CacheMap.set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/set).

 ### Overview

-Create a cache (or many caches):
+Create a cache (or many caches) by instantiating CacheMap like you would [instantiate a `Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/Map#parameters):

 ```js
 import CacheMap from '@frontacles/cachemap'